-You can learn about the donation options below.
-The donor form is located at the bottom of the page.
+Donation options below.
+(On a mobile device?
+The donor form is the bottom of the page.)

 Loni Kaplan was the mother of four profoundly gifted sons and a key member of PG Retreat for many years.
-She served as the Event Director of the Glen Eyrie and Breckenridge events and as Chairman of PGR’s Board in 2012.
-Her passion was connecting people to others on a similar journey so that they could support one another in the raising of their amazing children.>
+She served as the Event Director for Glen Eyrie and Breckenridge events and as Chairman of PGR’s Board in 2012.
+Her passion was connecting people to others on a similar journey so that they could support one another in the raising of their amazing children.

 To honor her deep commitment to connecting people, the Loni Kaplan Memorial Scholarship has been created to bring new families into the PG Retreat fold.
 The scholarship is available to families who have never attended a Retreat, so that they may come and meet like-minded people.
 In order to increase the likelihood that these families will be able to enjoy the life-changing experiences at a Retreat, the Loni Kaplan Memorial Scholarship will pay for up to the full cost of attendance at a PG Retreat.

 for general operating and outreach costs

 It costs the organization about $5,000 a year to operate, beyond our Retreats and Gatherings.
 We appreciate your contribution!
 You're keeping the organization running.